scharlau/shopping_exercise_django/README.md

         pip install Faker

-Now we can set about changing the nouns, adjectives and other parts of mystory with values from Faker.
-Go to https://faker.readthedocs.io/en/stable/providers.html and look through the options for Standard Providers to see if you want to change any details in values used in setup_db.py.
+Now we can use Faker to generate customer and product details in the 'shop/management/commands/populate_tables.py' file.
+Go to https://faker.readthedocs.io/en/stable/providers.html and look through the options for Standard Providers to see if you want to change any details in values used.

+You should now be able to populate the tables with the command:

+        python3 manage.py populate_tables

+Then you can start the server to see it running.

+##  Doing the Work

+Work through the three rounds with a partner, or on your own, depending upon your circumstances.
+Each round should be twelve minutes, followed by a discussion of where you are and what has been working, as well as, what you're working on next.

+You may want to refer to the shop/models.py file to understand the database schema before you get started.
+Some of you might even want to diagram the schema.

+You might also want to spend a few minutes at the start of each round planning what you might want to do.

+You'll see that this version works with the objects in the shop/models.py file to manipulate the data we display on the page.
+This means we've mostly abstracted away the SQL, and are working with objects for our queries and the dislay of results.

+1. Round one should be fixing the order_detail.html page to show names of items and customers, who placed the order.
+If you have time, then you can also fix the customer_details.html page to show the customer's orders, and let them click through to the order_details.html page.
+2. Round two should be creating a 'dashboard' page to show the total value of orders placed by customers.
+3. Round three is making round two work when you scale up the database by changing the numbers in the loops for the hop/management/commands/populate_tables.py file to work with 50 customers and orders of 10 items per customer.